oshaughn/research-projects-RIT/docs/source/installation.rst

          $ conda create -n RIFT python=3.7
          $ conda activate RIFT

-   .. tab:: virtualenv
+   .. tab:: venv

-      :code`virtualenv` is a similar tool to conda.
+      :code:`venv` is a similar tool to conda.
 To obtain an environment, run

       .. code-block:: console

-         $ virtualenv  $HOME/virtualenvs/RIFT
+         $ python3 -m venv /<choose a path>/
-         $ source virtualenvs/RIFT/bin/activate
+         $ source <your_path>/bin/activate

+      You will next either need to :code:`pip install` RIFT or install it as a developer, as described below.

    .. tab:: CVMFS